3 Examples of formative assessments

 Finally, teachers can use formative assessment data collected through Nearpod to generate reports and create actionable insights.

 All formative assessment data collected through quizzes and polls in Nearpod will automatically be formatted into graphs so teachers can instantly visualize performance and understanding across their class.
-This data can also be downloaded or exported so teachers can access it later or share with others.
+This data can also be downloaded or exported so teachers can access it later or share it with others.

 Nick Acton, Primary Apple Specialist Trainer and Apple Curriculum Coordinator at JTRS, explains how this can be beneficial:

 “When [students] have finished a quiz, Nearpod will automatically create a report for you.
 You can access the reports directly through the app and download the data as a PDF overview, a CSV file, as well as reports on individual students.
-This really helps [teachers] gain a completely comprehensive understanding of [their] class’s ongoing progress.”
+This really helps [teachers] gain a completely comprehensive understanding of [their] class’ ongoing progress.”

 Nearpod is a beneficial tool to facilitate the collection and use of formative assessment data in the classroom.
 This use of additional formative assessment activities can also have major classroom benefits and help lead to increased student engagement and achievement.